 An applicable company is obliged to appoint at least one person to act as its Designated Representative to provide assistance to law enforcement officers regarding the company’s Significant Controllers Registers.

-Which types of company has to keep a Significant Controllers Register (SCR)?
+Which types of companies have to keep an Significant Controllers Register (SCR)?

 This refers to Hong Kong companies limited by shares and/or guarantee and incorporated unlimited companies.
 This excludes those with shares listed on the Hong Kong Stock Exchange (HKEX) and those not incorporated in Hong Kong as they cannot appoint a person who will hold control over the company.

 Where do you keep an SCR?